tflowers15/galaxy-training-material/faqs/galaxy/histories_export_to_zenodo.md

 [Zenodo](https://zenodo.org/) is an open repository for all scholarship, enabling researchers from all disciplines to share and preserve their research outputs, regardless of size or format.
 Free to upload and free to access, Zenodo makes scientific outputs of all kinds citable, shareable and discoverable for the long term.

-It's worth noting that Zenodo [recently migrated to InvenioRDM as its underlying technical platform](https://blog.zenodo.org/2023/10/13/2023-10-13-zenodo-rdm/).
+It's worth noting that [Zenodo, in October 2023, migrated to InvenioRDM as its underlying technical platform](https://blog.zenodo.org/2023/10/13/2023-10-13-zenodo-rdm/).
 This move not only makes this integration fully compatible with Zenodo but also signals a commitment to enhanced features and scalability, further bolstering the integration's potential benefits for researchers.

 # How does it work?